BranislavLazic/ecommerce/actors-futures-cats.md

 A good way to structure a solution to a problem like this, is to create a coordinating actor (in this case, an Orchestrator) for each use case (or, each group of related use cases).
 The coordinating actor, in turn, has several HTTP Client actors as its children, each representing a microservice.
 When the coordinator itself, receives a message to execute a use case, it sends a message to HTTP Client actors representing the relevant microservices.
 Each HTTP Client actor is, in turn, responsible for managing an HTTP request to a microservice.
 Each HTTP Client actor then returns a message representing a microservice response to the Orchestrator, which then combines and manipulates the responses to create final response that represents the complete use case.
 The Orchestrator then returns its response as a message to the Orchestrator REST API.

-#### (needs a diagram of the actor tree)
+#### (a diagram of the actor tree)

 A caveat to all this, is that composing such a solutuon when working on a non-trivial project means managing complexity.
 Requests to web services aren't always successful, so error handling is required.
 Managing concurrency in a production-bound application isn't always straight forward.
 And, finally, the code required to deal with all this can get a little unwieldy for one little actor class.

 This post will explore building out the solution step-by-step.
 Finer design considerations and the tools to address them will be introduced along the way.
 We will consider a design to address the complexity of managing concurrency and error handling.
 The code for this can get a little unwieldly, so we'll take a look at [Cats](http://typelevel.org/cats/), a lightweight, modular library that will help manage this complexity through a functional programming approach.
 We'll also explore how best practices and refactoring out abstractions make our code more manageable and easier to understand.
-Finally, we'll take a deeper look at how to manage concurrency in a an Akka application, and see how a custom dispatcher can help manage this better.
+Finally, we'll take a deeper look at how to manage concurrency in a an Akka application, and see how a custom dispatcher can help.

 ### The basic structure